python-can-define-radio/sdr-course/classroom_activities/071-Multiplying-signals-in-GRC.md

-## Multiplying on paper

-Together as a class:
+Now that we've seen square waves and sine waves plotted on paper and in Python using Matplotlib, let's graph them in GNU Radio.

 ## GNU Radio: Separate waves

-After doing that on paper, implement in GNU Radio:

 `square_wave_separate.grc`